-There were no capitalized borrowing costs of construction in progress for the years ended December 31, 2019 and 2018.
+There were no capitalized borrowing costs of construction in progress for the years ended December 31, 2020 and 2019.

-Property, plant and equipment were pledged.
-Please refer to Note 6(22) for more details on remaining land under pledge.
+Please refer to Note 8 for more details on property, plant and equipment under pledge.
+Please refer to Note 6(23) for more details on remaining land under pledge.